piotr-yuxuan/dispatch-n-bug-mwe/README.md

 ## Aw, found it!

-It's pretty straightforward, events are interleaved:
+It's pretty straightforward, events are *not* interleaved:

 - `[::events/action]`
 - `[::events/action-trigger 1]`
-- `[::events/action-db 1]`
 - `[::events/action-trigger 1]`
 - `[::events/action-db 1]`
+- `[::events/action-db 1]`

-OK, it's explained, but it's a bit misleading at first sight.
+OK, it's explained, but it's been a bit misleading at first sight.

+As a takeaway, I will remember that re-frame events are put in a queue and sequentially dispatched.
+Any avent is appended to the tail of the queue.
+It's a strong invariant.
+Sometimes it can be a bit misleading (like this example) but it's a good thing to rely on.